top of page

 Does it sound too good to be true?
 It probably is.
 The price paid for sourcing material, manufacturing, transportation, etc. is going to be well over $10 or $20.

-Is the clothing being sold by a fast fashion retailer (such as Urban Outfitters, H&M, Old Navy) who release new clothing every month?
+Is the clothing being sold by a fast fashion retailer who release new clothing every month?
 If it is found at a place like this, then it is unlikely that the item was made ethically since these stores mass produce clothing to be on racks quickly.
 It also has to be produced as cheaply as possible so that it can be presented to consumers at a low price.

 photo by H&M